Rejoir/Rejoir/README.md

 - 👋 Hi, I’m @Rejoir
-- 👀 I’m interested in rrading
+- 👀 I’m interested in reading
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on all of you
 - 📫 How to reach me  email at nrejoyce94@gmail.com or call me on +263779091287